khanhafsa/Impact-of-Local-Organizations-on-Disaster-Relief/README.md

 # Impact-of-Local-Organizations-on-Disaster-Relief
-Use Regression to understand if the number of NonProfits in a state affects the number of days a disaster lasts.
+Use Regression and XGBoost to understand if the number of NonProfits in a state affects the number of days a disaster lasts.